MayankA25/Git-in-One-Video/README.md

 # add
 "git add file_name" ---> to add files one by one
+"git add ." ----> to add all files at once
-"git add ." ----> to add all files at once add the files to the staging area
+"git add -A" ----> to add all files at once add the files to the staging area

 # commit
+"git commit -m "some message"
 to finalise the changes

 # touch